 While this workshop is designed to be reasonably accessible, there's a fair degree of exertion involved and participants must be comfortable performing these activities during a full day, as there will be no option to leave the workshop early.
 We have a scheduled water taxi service and are unable to call to change our pick-up time.
-Activities include, but are not limited to: paddling a canoe for hours at a time, climbing in to and out of a canoe & speedboat from various surfaces (including a dock, a beach, and uneven, wet, sandy and muddy ground, as well as swampy or spongy surfaces, or even shallow water), lifting your camera gear and personal items in to and out of a moving boat, pulling your canoe out of the water onto shore for breaks and to cross beaver dams, and putting it back in the water after.
+Activities include, but are not limited to: paddling a canoe for hours at a time (sitting or kneeling), climbing into and out of a canoe & speedboat from various surfaces (including a dock, a beach, and uneven, wet, sandy and muddy ground, as well as swampy or spongy surfaces, and shallow water), lifting your camera gear and personal items into and out of a moving boat, pulling your canoe out of the water onto shore for breaks and to cross beaver dams, and putting it back in the water after.
 Your feet will get wet.
 It is your responsibility to know your limits and pace yourself accordingly.

 About Helen E. Grose - Your Guide & Instructor!

-Helen is a professional photographer who lives on a farm in Muskoka an hour away from the west gate.
+Helen is a professional photographer who lives in the heart of Muskoka an hour away from Algonquin Park's West Gate.
 She first fell in love with Algonquin Park in high school -- during a canoe trip with girls from each grade.
-Her school's motto, "Mens sana in corpore sano" (a healthy mind in a healthy body), was ingrained in her, as she participated in these yearly canoe
+Her school's motto, "Mens sana in corpore sano" (a healthy mind in a healthy body), was ingrained in her, as she participated in these yearly

 canoe trips, as well as dog-sled expeditions in winter.
 Now, she spends as much time in the park as possible -- hiking trails with her dogs, exploring with her camera, and leading & teaching clients, who will hopefully come away with a new, or renewed passion for Algonquin and all its incredible wildlife residents.